roshan101digital/ConsoleSearchService/README.md

 # Console Search Service

+## Introduction

+The Console Search Service standalone application provides functionality for filtering Json structured data for user entered attribute value.
+Current implementation supports for provide Users, Organization & Ticket structured data.
+It can be extended easily to accommodate additional provider implementations as well.

+This service currently support following operations

+* Filter and print Users,Organization & Tickets data with interrelations for a given search field and attribute values
+* Print list of field values each data provider considered for searching

 In order to build the project, you will have to install the following:

 * [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html) and [Maven](https://maven.apache.org/download.cgi)